Joe-Edwards/type-arithmetic/blog.md

        implicitly[((_3 * _5) + _1) / _2 =:= _7]
                  ^
 ```
-(Note that all operators are left associative, so you need brackets for compound expressions to be evaluated properly)
+(Note that all operators are left associative, so you may need brackets for compound expressions to be evaluated properly)

 #### Computation

-As an example of a 'real' computation, we have also implemented the Euclidean algorithm for computing the Greatest Common Divisor of two numbers
+As an example of a 'real' computation, we have also implemented the Euclidean algorithm for calculating the Greatest Common Divisor of two numbers

 ```scala
 implicitly[gcd[_12, _18] =:= _6]